 13 minutes is the maximum time for valve closure, this is a conservative assumption, since a response through to valve closure is expected to occur in less than 13 minutes in a full bore rupture leak scenario.
-Based on these assumptions, the site-specific hypothetical release volume was estimated to be 10,660 bbl of Bakken, CLB or CLWB crude oil.
+Based on these assumptions, the site-specific hypothetical release volume was estimated of Bakken, CLB or CLWB crude oil.
+[NONPUBLIC DATA HAS BEEN EXCISED]